 Solution Circles are tools to build ‘community capacity’ and provide an effective way at getting ‘unstuck’ from a problem in life or at work in short and powerful way; approximately half an hour.

 This process was designed by Marsha Forest & Jack Pearpoint and is popular as it’s a short and powerful, effective problem-solving tool.
 It helps to build “community capacity” as it assumes and demonstrates that nearby people – in any community or workplace have the capacity to help if asked.

 Feedback from people who have experienced Solution Circles are that it is a quick and easy tool to learn and have incorporated them into their workplace peer supervision practice.
 Outcomes are that people can see a way forward to a problem,

-having spent a short time with a group of colleagues.
-Having a named person to follow up with a phone call, text or email feels supportive and increases the likelihood of following up the immediate next step.
+After each Solution Circle the education setting staff member, having spent a short time with a group of colleagues, is allocated a named person to follow up with a phone call, text or email.
+This has proven to be an extremely helpful element of the Solution Circle.